This post may contain affiliate links. Please read our disclosure policy.

 • For a creamy twist to this Christmas fruit salad, combine the fresh fruit mixture with 1 cup of vanilla yogurt or sour cream.

-• Add a decadent twist to this festive fruit salad by combining it with softened cream cheese, Cool Whip, whipped cream, sugar, milk, vanilla, and mini marshmallows.
-Suddenly, you have a Red White and Blue Cheesecake Salad!
+• Add a decadent twist to this festive fruit salad by combining it with softened cream cheese, Cool Whip, whipped cream, sugar, milk, vanilla, and mini marshmallows, inspired by my Red White and Blue Cheesecake Salad!

 • For a Winter Wonderland fruit salad, add 1 cup of cubed pineapple and 1/2 cup of unsweetened coconut flakes for a tropical twist.